Chintanpatel24/fastfetch-wallpapers-for-linux/Contributing.md

 ---

-# 🙌 Thank You
+## Thank You

-Every contribution helps build a bigger and better collection for the Fastfetch community.
+>Every contribution helps build a bigger and better collection for the Fastfetch community.